-\item We can also consider the case of $t_0 = 0$.
-Strassen's local LIL at the origin can be derived from the functional LIL of Ichiba, Pang and Taqqu \cite[Theorem 5.1]{IPT2021}, the time inversion property of GFBM $X$ in Proposition 7.1 of \cite{WX2021a}, and the time inversion argument of Gantert \cite{Gantert}.
-More precisely, we can check firstly that Strassen's LIL for $X$ at infinity in \cite[Theorem 5.1]{IPT2021} can be easily extended to the case of ``the whole time axis'' (see \cite[Theorem 1.4.1]{DS1989}), then by using Proposition 7.1 of \cite{WX2021a} and the time inversion argument of Gantert \cite{Gantert}, we derive the corresponding Strassen's LIL at the origin.
+\item Strassen's local LIL at the origin can be derived from the functional LIL of Ichiba, Pang and Taqqu \cite[Theorem 5.1]{IPT2021}, combined with the time-inversion property of the GFBM $X$ given in Proposition 7.1 of \cite{WX2021a} and Gantert's time-inversion argument \cite{Gantert}.
+More precisely, one first extends Strassen's LIL for $X$ at infinity in \cite[Theorem 5.1]{IPT2021} to the whole time axis (see \cite[Theorem 1.4.1]{DS1989}); then, applying Proposition 7.1 of \cite{WX2021a} and Gantert's time-inversion argument yields the corresponding local LIL at the origin.

-\item The problem on the functional limit of (\ref{eq U}) is related to Wang, Su and Xiao \cite{WSX2020}, where sufficient conditions for Strassen's global and local LILs for a class of Gaussian random fields with stationary increments are established.
-The main objective of \cite{WSX2020} is to describe (or distinguish) explicitly the inferences of the long-range dependence index and the fractal index on Strassen's global and local LILs, respectively.
-In \cite{WSX2020}, the property of stationary increments played an important role.
-It not only gives the stochastic spectral representation for the Gaussian random fields in \cite{WSX2020}, which is used to produce independence in the proof of their main theorems, but also ensures that Strassen's local LILs do not depend on the location (they are the same for all $t_0 \in \mathbb R^N$).
-Since GFBM $X$ has non-stationary increments, we modify the main arguments in \cite{WSX2020}.
-In order to create independence, as in \cite{TX2007} and \cite{WX2021a}, we make use of the integral representation of the Lamperti transformation $U = \{U(t)\}_{t \in \mathbb R}$ of the generalized Riemann-Liouville FBM $Z$ (see (\ref{eq decom}) below).
-Some estimations for the spectral density of $U$ obtained in \cite{WX2021a} play an important role in this paper. \end{itemize}
+\item Determining the functional limit of (\ref{eq U}) is related to the work of Wang, Su and Xiao \cite{WSX2020}, where sufficient conditions for Strassen's global and local LILs are established for a class of Gaussian random fields with stationary increments.
+A key objective of \cite{WSX2020} is to clarify how the long-range dependence index and the fractal index affect Strassen’s global and local LILs, respectively.

+In \cite{WSX2020}, the stationarity of increments plays a crucial role: it provides a stochastic spectral representation for the Gaussian random field that is used to create independence in the proofs, and it guarantees that Strassen's local LILs are independent of location.
+Because the GFBM $X$ does not have stationary increments, the arguments in \cite{WSX2020} can not be carried over directly.
+In order to introduce independence, we follow \cite{TX2007} and \cite{WX2021a} by employing the integral representation of the Lamperti transformation $U = \{U(t)\}_{t \in \mathbb R}$ of the generalized Riemann-Liouville FBM $Z$ (see (\ref{eq decom}) below).
+Certain estimates for the spectral density of $U$ obtained in \cite{WX2021a} also play an important role in the present paper. \end{itemize}